 SOEP Innovation Sample (SOEP IS)

-In 2014, almost 5,500 people in nearly 3,500 households will participate in the SOEP Innovation Sample.
-Many of these women and men have been answering core SOEP questions since 1998 as part of an extension sample to the SOEP, while others entered in 2009.
-These individuals provide a wealth of longitudinal data to the SOEP Innovation Sample.
+In 2015, almost 5,500 people in nearly 3,500 households participated in the SOEP-IS.
+Many of these women and men have been answering SOEP-Core questions since 1998 as part of a SOEP-Core boost sample, while others joined in 2009.
+These individuals provide a wealth of longitudinal data to the SOEP-IS.

-Researchers interested in submitting questions should contact SOEP Survey Management by November 30, 2014, to present their proposal.
+Researchers interested in submitting questions should contact SOEP Survey Management by November 30, 2016, to present their proposal.
 If the project is determined to be viable from a survey methodology perspective, an official application procedure will follow.
-The official application must be received by December 31, 2014.
+The official application must be received by December 31, 2016.
+Send us your proposal!

 Applications should be submitted in English to firstname.lastname@example.org.